jvsperds/RandomNameLookupApi/README.md

 ```

 **Description:**
-- Similar to `/api/SearchByAccountNumber`, this endpoint performs a targeted account lookup.
+- Similar to `/api/SearchByAccountNumber`, this endpoint performs a static account lookup.
 - Specifically designed for static data validation and testing purposes.

 **Behavior:**
-- Returns a predefined response for static datasets.
-- Account number '1234567890' will yield no results.
+- No return if the provided `AccountNumber` is `"1234567890"`.

 ---